 Additionally, the ability to produce force in the lower-body is important to run at high speeds during your conditioning.
 The faster you can run, the more strain you can put your muscular and cardiovascular system to improve fitness.

-Benefits of the Back Squat
+Benefits of the Romanian Deadlift

 Promotes a forceful hip extension, which important transferring force generated from floor to the hips and through to the core.